Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 ### Event System filament-error events

-From RepRapFrimware v3.4 errors can be reported and handled through the [Event System](/User_manual/RepRapFirmware/Events). for the filament monitor the following events are possible:
+From RepRapFirmware v3.4 errors can be reported and handled through the [Event System](/User_manual/RepRapFirmware/Events). for the filament monitor the following events are possible:

 | Event number | Object Model String | Description |
 |:---|:---|:---|